ceph/ceph-chef/README.md

 For help, use [Gitter chat](https://gitter.im/ceph/ceph-chef), [mailing-list](mailto:ceph-users-join@lists.ceph.com) or [issues](https://github.com/ceph/ceph-chef/issues)

 ### NOTE: Users of ceph-cookbook
 The original ceph-cookbook will remain and may continue to be updated (see that repo for specifics).
 We tried to use some of the interesting features of ceph-cookbook but we added a lot of enhancements and simplifications.
 Simply replacing ceph-cookbook with ceph-chef will most likely not work without a few modifications.
 Also, ceph-chef only works with Chef 12+ and Hammer and higher.
 Nothing below the Hammer release of Ceph is supported in this repo.
+In addition, only civitweb is used going forward (not Apache).

+NOTE: The current LWRP are using the style prior to Chef version 12.5.
+There will a new release shortly that will support the now recommended way of handling custom resources.
+To make that change easier we will be using a helper cookbook called Poise.
+Using Poise makes creating customer resources and common services very simple.

 ### Chef